devacse/showpass/README.md

 # showpass

 Sometimes we need to view the password on the login page for some reason.
-This plugin helps you to view password on the page.
+This chrome extension will help you to view password on the page.

 This extension is unpacked and still in development.